-You will take two subject modules in the first semester.
-Money-makers, Murderers, Medics and Mothers uncovers the multifaceted nature of women’s lives in the seventeenth and eighteenth centuries.
-In Local and Global you will examine the impact of the development of consumer societies on communities and cultures from the 18th to the 21st centuries.
-In the second semester, you will explore the effects of major changes in global history on individual lives and communities in Britain and other parts of the world in History from the Street.
+You’ll take two subject modules in the first semester.
+Money-makers, Murderers, Medics and Mothers uncovers the multifaceted nature of women’s lives in the 17th and 18th centuries.
+In Local and Global you’ll examine the impact of the development of consumer societies on communities and cultures from the 18th to the 21st centuries.
+In the second semester, you’ll take Customs, Rights, Resistance and Community Culture, 1714-1914, which looks at the nature of the customary rights upheld by rural and urban communities in England, and the social tensions that arose from their erosion by social, economic and religious changes over the period.

-Alongside these subject modules, you will take two research methods modules.
-Semester A will support you as you transition from undergraduate to postgraduate studies.
-Semester B will train you to write for different audiences and help you prepare for your dissertation.
+Alongside these, you’ll take two research methods modules.
+The first will support you as you transition from undergraduate to postgraduate studies, while the second will train you to write for, and present to, different audiences and help you prepare for your 15,000-word dissertation.
+This is the culmination of the MA programme and an opportunity for you to develop a research project on a topic of your choice, under expert supervision.

 We give you:

-Our graduates in History go on to pursue a variety of careers, including teaching, law, the heritage industry and museums, and the civil service.
-The History Group has good connections with several school and sixth-form teachers of History, both from amongst our alumni and our collaborators on pedagogical research projects.
-Through the Heritage Hub and also the Professional Doctorate in Heritage, we also have established connections with heritage organisations and employers such as John Lewis.
+Employability underpins what we do.
+Our graduates go on to a variety of careers, including teaching, law, the heritage industry and museums, and the civil service.
+The History Group has good connections with school and sixth-form teachers of History, both from among our alumni and our collaborators on pedagogical research projects.
+Through the University’s Heritage Hub and the Professional Doctorate in Heritage, we also have established connections with heritage organisations and employers such as John Lewis.

-Presentation of research in different formats will be an essential part of the Research Methods modules, offering a ‘hands on history’ approach that develops students’ skills in presenting to the public in accessible formats as well as in standard academic formats.
-This is a distinctive feature of the programme that will enable employability skills for those looking to use the MA as a stepping stone in their professional career and who may not be going on to further postgraduate study.
+Your presentation of research in different formats will be an essential part of the Research Methods modules.
+This ‘hands-on history’ approach will develop your presentation skills in accessible as well as in standard academic formats.
+This is a distinctive feature of the course that will enhance the employability of those looking to use the MA as a stepping stone in their professional career and who may not be going on to further postgraduate study.

-Work placements are not part of the programme, although extra-curricular opportunities available to students also include participation in the Oral History team, Heritage i-teams, Heritage Hub activities with a range of employers in the museums and heritage industry, and relevant training, including that currently provided by the Share Museums East programme.
+Work placements are not part of the programme, although extra-curricular opportunities include working with our renowned staff-student Oral History team, whose recent BBC Radio 4 documentary was commended at the 2018 Royal Historical Society Public History Awards.
+There are other extra-curricular opportunities within the Heritage i-teams, Heritage Hub activities with employers in the museums and heritage industry, and relevant training, including that currently provided by the Share Museums East programme.

 *Tuition fees are charged annually.
 The fees quoted above are for the specified year(s) only.
 Fees may be higher in future years, for both new and continuing students.
 Please see the University’s Fees and Finance Policy (and in particular the section headed “When tuition fees change”), for further information about when and by how much the University may increase its fees for future years.